qiushiyan/peach/README.md

     #> Vector with 3 elements
     #> [1, 2, "hello"]

-A vector is typed by its inner elements.
-Vectors containing only numbers numeric vectors, vectors with only string elements are string vectors, and so on.
-A vector with mixed types is simply a base `Vector` type, as is a Python list.
+As in R, a vector is typed by its inner elements.
+Vectors containing only numbers are numeric vectors, vectors with only string elements are character vectors, and so on.
+A vector with mixed types is simply a base `Vector` type, similar to a Python list.
 No type conversion is done automatically, if the elements are heterogeneous the base type will be used.

 Vectors in Q have 1-based indexing: the first element starts at index 1, not 0.
 Built-in functions for vectors include `len()`, `append()`,